Bright Angel Bikes

 If you take one thing away from reading our story… remember when they say “you can’t”… it’s either true… or it’s just rocket fuel to boost you to the finish line.
 And… it’s only true if you believe it is.

-Wes Neal started a day tour and hiking business called “Around the Bend Adventures” in 2008, after eight years as a whitewater rafting guide for Arizona River Runners at Grand Canyon.
+Wes and Sarah Neal started a day tour and hiking business called “Around the Bend Adventures” in 2008 based out of Flagstaff, after eight years as a whitewater rafting guide for Arizona River Runners at Grand Canyon.
 As his family grew, Wes had found it increasingly difficult to balance life on the river with life at home.
 Each time he returned from weeks away, he would find his daughter had reached new milestones in his absence.
-Hesitant to sever his ties with Grand Canyon, he founded the van tour and guided hiking operation to as an avenue to earn money and keep sharing the Canyon with Northern Arizona’s tourists.
+Hesitant to sever his ties with Grand Canyon, he founded the van tour and guided hiking operation as an avenue to earn money and keep sharing the Canyon with Northern Arizona’s tourists.
 This time on the rim sharing the “above world” with visitors from abroad, allowed Wes to notice the gap for a bicycle service on the South Rim.
-He realised that the Canyon already had the infrastructure in place to get visitors onto two wheels around the Park.
+He realized that the Canyon already had the infrastructure in place to get visitors onto two wheels around the Park.
 It was logical that a bicycle tour service would be well received; it presented a unique, affordable, and environmentally friendly way for people to experience the canyon.
 Most of all, it presented a sustainable way to build a career closer to home.

 Bringing bicycles to Grand Canyon became a driving passion for Wes.
 Along with his wife Sarah who had a decade of graphic design and branding experience, they began the process of proposing the idea to the Park and were eventually successful alongside their good friend and former roommate Kyle George.
 The rest, as they say, is history.